Medications In School

-The P2P health room is required to follow BVSD Health Services policy for Medications.Boulder Valley students may receive medications at school according to the following procedure:
+The P2P health room is required to follow the BVSD Medications In School Guidelines.
+Medications include prescription, over-the-counter, herbal remedies, and supplements.
+Parents may always come to school and administer medication to their child.Peak to Peak students may receive medications at school according to the following procedure:

-- For all prescription and non-prescription medications, a student’s parent or guardian shall make a written request for school personnel to administer medications by providing a completed Medication Administration Authorization form, which is to be signed by both parent/guardian and physician.
+- For all prescription and non-prescription medications, a student’s parent or guardian shall make a written request for school personnel to administer medications by providing a completed BVSD Medication Administration Authorization Form, which is to be signed by both parent and physician.

 - A new form must be signed and submitted for each new prescription medication, non-prescription medication or dosage change.
 Authorization forms must be completed each year.